Breast Cancer Surgery in Springfield, OH

-Dr. Tedros Andom is a board-certified general surgeon, with over 13 years of experience performing a wide variety of general & minimally invasive surgery, including breast cancer surgery.
+Dr. Colleen Alexander is a board-certified general surgeon with years of experience performing a wide variety of general & minimally invasive surgery, including breast cancer surgery.
 He will help discover the best treatment option for you.
-If you’re experiencing symptoms of breast cancer in the Columbus, OH area, call Dr. Tedros Andom at (937) 717-4884 to schedule a consultation.
+If you’re experiencing symptoms of breast cancer in the Columbus, OH area, our office at (937) 717-4884 to schedule a consultation.

 Surgery of this type focuses on conserving as much of the breast as possible.
 These surgical procedures remove only a part of the breast depending upon the tumor size, location, and other factors.
 The procedures include:

 - Lumpectomy: This surgical procedure removes just the breast lump (tumor) and normal tissue surrounding it.
 Follow-up radiation therapy is generally administered.

 - Partial (segmental) Mastectomy or Quadrantectomy: This surgical procedure removes more breast tissue than that with a lumpectomy.
 It can include up to one-fourth of the breast and similar to a lumpectomy, follow-up radiation, and chemotherapy can be administered.

 A Mastectomy is a surgical procedure performed to remove the entire breast.
 All of the breast tissue is removed and can include adjacent tissue.
 There are four types of mastectomies which include: